IASLC Pathology Committee

 - Developing standards and reference materials for molecular testing that are becoming necessary for personalizing patient treatment with new targeted therapies in lung cancer.

 - Adenocarcinoma grading project (A. Moreira): The purpose of this project is to create an objective system for adenocarcinoma, based on histological features.
 The IASLC classification of adenocarcinoma is based on the predominant pattern of growth that has been shown to be associated with prognosis.
-However, many other histological features of the tumors have also been suggested to be of prognostic value (secondary patterns of growth, nuclear grade, mitotic counts, STAS, etc.) For this project, all proposed prognostic features will be evaluated in a multicentric database contributed by members of the Pathology Panel.
-The parameters and/or combinations that are relavant to prognostication will serve as the basis for the grading system.
+However, many other histological features of the tumors (modifiers) have also been suggested to be of prognostic value (secondary patterns of growth, nuclear grade, mitotic counts, STAS, etc.) For this project, all proposed prognostic features will be evaluated in a multicentric database contributed by members of the Pathology Committee.
+The parameters and/or combinations that are relevant to prognostication will serve as the basis for the grading system.
 The grading scheme will be tested and validated in additional datasets.

 - Diagnostic IHC recommendations (Y. Yatabe): Immunohistochemistry (IHC) is routinely used in diagnosing lung cancer, particularly with small biopsy/cytology specimens and poorly-differentiated tumors.
 Currently, TTF1 and p40 staining efficiently separates adenocarcinoma and squamous cell carcinoma, respectively, even in the case of poorly-differentiated NSCLC with small biopsies and cytologic specimens.
 However, there are disadvantages to selecting an antibody panel, antibody clones, and interpreting the staining.
 The purpose of this project is to address these challenges to benefit the practicing community.